Quotes Database

 • George Washington 11

 George Washington (1732-1799) was the first U.S. President, an independent, serving from 1789 to 1797.
 He was a businessman, general, and founding father.
-During the Revolution he commanded the army and led the U.S. to victory and independence.
+During the Revolution he commanded the continental army.

 • Georges Lemaître 3